 - Installing Local by Flywheel.
 This will install WordPress on your computer.
 You can then use WordPress to build a site offline from your own computer.
 We have a guide for this HERE.

 Once you have WordPress installed, follow along with our video, and refer to the guide below as you work.
 Viewing this guide before attending a WordPress training Brisbane session is great preparation.
-If you haven’t already, register your email below to get updates on our next session.

 Our first step is getting the Astra theme installed from the WordPress dashboard.

 1. Installing the Astra Theme